a-n-rose/a-n-rose.github.io/_posts/2019-10-04-Talk-Resources-PyCon-PyData-Berlin-2019.md

 ## GitHub

 If you would like to access the notebooks on their own, you can find them at <a href="https://github.com/a-n-rose/experiment-with-sound-in-Python-filtering-and-deep-learning">this repo</a>.
-The notebook 'create_sound' should work without the sound data or code; I aim to get the others working on <a href="https://hub.gke.mybinder.org/user/a-n-rose-experi-d-deep-learning-l9fqpls1/tree">Binder</a> as well as on Notebooks.ai, but can't say exactly when I'll be able to do this.
+The notebook 'create_sound' should work without the sound data or code; I aim to get the others working on <a href="https://mybinder.org/v2/gh/a-n-rose/experiment-with-sound-in-Python-filtering-and-deep-learning/master">Binder</a> as well as on Notebooks.ai, but can't say exactly when I'll be able to do this.

 # Problems using your own sound?

 They are probably not compatible with the software/ online environment.
 This <a href="https://github.com/a-n-rose/python-sound-prep#prepare-audio-for-jupyter-lab">repo</a> should be able to help with that.
-As of now the software uses <a href="https://docs.scipy.org/doc/scipy/reference/generated/scipy.io.wavfile.read.html">scipy.io.wavfile</a>, which accepts only .wav files with bitdepth 16 and 32.
-That was the library I could use for reading soundfiles into JupyterLab.
+Previously the software used Librosa to load sound files but because that library could not be imported into Jupyter environments, the software now uses a Jupyter friendly library: <a href="https://docs.scipy.org/doc/scipy/reference/generated/scipy.io.wavfile.read.html">scipy.io.wavfile</a>.
+This module accepts only .wav files with bitdepth 16 and 32.
+The software only accepts mono channel sound as well (something Librosa did automatically).
 Sorry for the inconvenience!

 # Visualization